wdemirkoll/YoutuberSimulator/README.md

 # Youtuber Simulator

-A simple console-based C++ game.
+A simple console-based simulator game.
 This project simulates the experience of being a YouTuber, allowing the player to create videos, gain subscribers, manage money, and track their progress.

 ---